 Clean Water Act Section 401 and the Porter-Cologne Water Quality Control Act issuance of CWA Section 401 certifications.
 Orange County is overlapped by both the San Diego and Santa Ana RWQCBs.
-Therefore, the State Water Board likely will review any CWA Section 404 permit applications for individual projects that overlap multiple RWQCBs in the NCCP/HCP Plan Area.
+Therefore, the State Water Board likely will review any CWA Section 404 permit applications and associated requests for Section 401 Water Quality Certifications for individual projects that overlap multiple RWQCBs in the NCCP/HCP Plan Area.
 Individual projects that do not overlap RWQCBs will most likely be reviewed by the RWQCB district in which the project occurs.